bougui505/blog/_posts/2014-11-02-elastic-network-model-of-proteins-with-python.markdown

 The first mode is predominated by the movement of a losely connected loop.
-The 2nd mode arise a more correlated global motion.
+The 2nd mode arises a more correlated global motion.

 Below an interpolation along the second mode: